History of vegetarianism: Current situation

 Today, Indian vegetarians, who are primarily lacto-vegetarians, are estimated to make up more than 70 percent of the world's vegetarians.
 They make up 20–42 percent of the population in India, while less than 30 percent are regular meat-eaters.
+According to a study by U.S.-based anthropologist Balmurli Natrajan and India-based economist Suraj Jacob, "only" about 20% of the Indian population is vegetarian.

 Surveys in the U.S. have found that roughly 6% of adults never eat meat, poultry or fish (defined as vegetarian, and includes vegans) with about half of those (3% of the population) never eating meat, poultry, fish, dairy, or eggs (defined as vegan).
 Similar surveys in 1994 and 1997 show the number of vegetarians in the U.S. was about one percent.
 Additionally, 2021 surveys show about 5% of U.S. 8-17 year olds never eat meat, fish, or poultry and about 2% never eat meat, fish, poultry, dairy, eggs.

 In 2013, PS 244 in Queens became the first public school in New York to adopt an all-vegetarian menu.
 Meals still meet the required USDA protein standards.

 In 2014, the Jain pilgrimage destination of Palitana City in Indian state of Gujarat became the first city in the world to be legally vegetarian.
 It has outlawed, or made illegal, the buying and selling of meat, fish and eggs, and also related jobs or work, such as fishing and penning 'food animals'.

 According to a 2018 survey, about 25 percent of evening meals consumed in the UK are meat and fish free.